Mounjaro Weight Loss Injection

 How should I store Mounjaro?

-You should store your Mounjaro pen in a refrigerator before use at 2 °C to 8 °C. Once opened, you can either store it in the refrigerator or in a cool, dark place away from direct sunlight and at a temperature lower than 30 ºC.
-You should discard used pens no later than 30 days after first use.
+Mounjaro pens should be stored in a fridge at a temperature of between 2 °C to 8 °C before use.
+Once they are opened, pens can either be stored in the fridge or away from direct sunlight in a cool, dark place -always at a temperature of below 30 ºC.
+Used pens should be discarded no later than 30 days after they have been first used.

 What happens if I stop taking Mounjaro?

-If you stop Mounjaro too early, you may put on any weight you’ve lost.
-It’s best to stick to the dosing schedule and speak to your doctor if you get side effects, as they can keep you on a lower dose for longer.
+When Mounjaro is stopped too early, any weight you’ve lost may be put back on.
+It’s always advisable to speak to your doctor if you experience side effects and keep to the dosing schedule, as they can recommend you remain on the lower dose for longer.

 Sign up for our Newsletter